 4.4.4.
 There is no single way of identifying an individual who is likely to be susceptible an extremist ideology.
 As with other safeguarding concerns, staff should be alert to changes in children's behaviour (e.g. becoming withdrawn, school absence) which could indicate that they may be in need of help or protection.
 See also Section 2 of Appendix 1.

 Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
-Radicalisation can occur through may different methods (such as social media) and settings (such as the internet).
+Radicalisation can occur through many different methods (such as social media) and settings (such as the internet).
 Children at risk of radicalisation may display different signs or seek to hide their views.
 School staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately.

 It is possible to protect vulnerable people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
 As with managing other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
-School staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the DSL making a referral to the Channel programme (via the appropriate Multi-Agency Safeguarding Hub), having consulted Channel duty guidance: protecting vulnerable people from being drawn into terrorism (HM Government, April 2015).
+School staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the DSL making a referral to the Channel programme (via the appropriate Multi-Agency Safeguarding Hub), having consulted Channel duty guidance: protecting people susceptible to radicalisation (HM Government, December, 2023).